Hella

-Hella is an American slang term that originated in the San Francisco East Bay Area.
-It is used as an intensifying adverb such as in "hella bad" or "hella good" and was eventually added to the Oxford English Dictionary in 2002.
-It is possibly a contraction of the phrase "hell of a" or "hell of a lot [of]", in turn reduced to "hell of", though some scholars doubt this etymology since its grammatical usage does not align with those phrases.
+Hella is an American English slang term originating in and often associated with San Francisco's East Bay area in Northern California, possibly specifically emerging in the 1970s African-American vernacular of Oakland.
+It is used as an intensifying adverb such as in "hella bad" or "hella good".
+It was eventually added to the Oxford English Dictionary in 2002, citing a 1987 first use in the Toronto Star.
+It is possibly a contraction of the phrase "hell of a" or "hell of a lot [of]", in turn reduced to "hell of", though some scholars doubt this etymology since its grammatical usage does not align with those phrases; or of "hellacious".
 It often appears in place of the words "really", "a lot", "totally", "very", and in some cases, "yes".
 Whereas hell of a is generally used with a noun, according to linguist Pamela Munro, hella is primarily used to modify an adjective such as "good".

 According to lexicographer Allan A. Metcalf, the word is a marker of northern California dialect.
 According to Colleen Cotter, "Southern Californians know the term ... but rarely use it."
 Sometimes the term grippa is used to mock "NorCal" dialect, with the actual meaning being the opposite of hella.

 History

 Early use

-Hella has likely existed in California English since at least the mid-1970s.
+Hella has likely existed in northern California English since at least the mid-1970s.
 Geoff Nunberg, a UC Berkeley linguist, has theorized on the origins of the slang term "hella".
-“Hella emerged somewhere in Northern California around the late 1970s, and although it spread to other places, it’s still associated with this region,” says Nunberg.
+"Hella emerged somewhere in Northern California around the late 1970s, and although it spread to other places, it’s still associated with this region," says Nunberg.
 Historically, many slang words have spread from black English to white English and not in the other direction, which is why Nunberg says he suspects it started in Oakland, an area that, at one point, was 47% African American.

 By 1993, Mary Bucholtz, a linguist at the University of California, Santa Barbara, collated materials from an urban high school (Mt.
 Eden High School) in the Bay Area and found that hella was "used among Bay Area youth of all racial, ethnic, and socio-economic backgrounds and both genders."
 Hella remains part of the dialect of northern California, where it has grown in popularity.